cjdbarlow/bedside-notebook/assessment/env/major.md

 ###Media Management
 * Responsibility of police
-* Requires a balance of providing information to satisfy journalists, and prevent harm to scene and personell
+* Requires a balance of providing information to satisfy journalists, and prevent harm to scene and personnel
 Achieved with:
 	* Restrictions
 		* Create a media rendevous point